 Please note that Appendix A of the report has been removed to comply with The Freedom of Information and Personal Privacy Act regarding the privacy of individual persons who appeared at meetings with the Panel.

 On November 24, 2015, Health Minister Sharon Blady released the Health Professions Advisory Council’s report on the application made by the Massage Therapy Association for self-regulation under The Regulated Health Professions Act.
-The Minister has accepted the Council’s recommendation that the profession of massage therapy be granted self-regulation.
-She has asked the Massage Therapy Association to work with the Natural Health Practitioners of Canada to address core key issues necessary for self-regulation.

 On March 17, 2015, Health Minister Sharon Blady released the Health Professions Advisory Council’s report on the application made by the Paramedic Association of Manitoba for self-regulation under The Regulated Health Professions Act.

 The minister has asked the council to recommend a framework for additional discussions with paramedics and stakeholders, and ultimately make a determination on whether the support needed to establish a regulatory college of paramedics exists.
 The council will then report back to the minister with the results of the process.